 Making Primitive Halloween Cats

 Primitive style crafts are fun to make and can be stand out decorations no matter your decor.
-This is a guide about making primitive Halloween cats
+This is a page about making primitive Halloween cats

 I purchased a large barrel of men's wool suits at an auction for a dollar.
 Since I make a lot of crafts to sell, I scored a real bargain.
 They are truly vintage.
 I even found a receipt in one of the pockets from the fifties.
 Many of them are black or gray, so I figured they would make great primitive Halloween decorations.
 For this project I designed primitive Halloween cats.